okhlybov/vscode-msys2/README.md

 - Isolated operation where no global PATH modification is neccessary

-## Requirements
+## Prerequisites

 - 64-bit Windows 7+

-- 64-bit MSYS2 installation
+- 64-bit MSYS2 environment

+- 32/64-bit Cygwin environments

-- 32/64-bit MinGW installations
+- 32/64-bit MinGW environments

 ## Setup & Configuration

 This extension is primarily designed to work with the CMakeTools extension.

-The following steps are to be performed in order to configure a minimal useable MSYS2, MinGW and Visual Studio Code environments.
+The following steps are to be performed in order to configure a minimal usable MSYS2, Cygwin MinGW and Visual Studio Code environments.

-### MSYS2 & MinGW installation

 ### Per user Visual Studio Code extensions